Safeguarding and Child Protection Policy

 - Teaching children about safeguarding, including online safety, through teaching and learning opportunities, as part of broad and balanced curriculum

-- Alerting staff to the signs and indicators of safeguarding issues including abuse, neglect and exploitation
+- Alerting staff to the signs and indicators of safeguarding issues including abuse and neglect

 - Ensuring early help and support is provided to children who are showing signs of being drawn into anti-social behaviour or criminal behaviour, including gang involvement and association with organised crime groups or county lines

-- Developing staff awareness of the causes and consequences of abuse, neglect and exploitation
+- Developing staff awareness of the causes and consequences of abuse and neglect

-- Reducing the potential risks pupils/students face of being exposed to violence, extremism, exploitation or victimisation;
+- Reducing the potential risks pupils face of being exposed to violence, extremism, exploitation or victimisation;

-- Working in partnership with pupils/students, parents and other agencies.
+- Working in partnership with pupils, parents and agencies.

-This policy will contribute to supporting the pupils/students at East Wichel Community Primary School and Nursery by:
+This policy will contribute to supporting the pupils at East Wichel Primary School & Nursery by:

 - Identifying and protecting the most vulnerable